dannyvanderpol/kicad_html_viewer/readme.md

 ### Disclamer

-This software can be used for any purphose, in case of any issues, open an issue in the issue tracker.
+This software can be used for any purpose, in case of any issues, open an issue in the issue tracker.
 For the rest, you are on your own.
 I do not accept any liabilities when using this software.